AdaCore/spark2014/docs/develguide/translation_why3.rst

 Scalar Types
 ^^^^^^^^^^^^

-All scalar types have a resentative type, which is the Why type used to represent this scalar type.
+All scalar types have a representative type, which is the Why type used to represent this scalar type.
 It differs depending on the kind of scalar type which is declared.
 Scalar types also have a more complete form, which includes additional constraints (bounds, modulus etc).